austinappleadmins/austinappleadmins-site/_posts/2018-05-22-april-meetup-recap.md

 ### Resources

 Datadog
 See inside any stack, any app, at any scale, anywhere.
-For more about Datadog's monitoring & analytics:[click here](https://www.datadoghq.com)
+For more about Datadog's monitoring and analytics [click here](https://www.datadoghq.com).